 scoring and Original soundtrack for “Buni” Cartoon TV series

-Michael Nocny, also known as N.O.C.N.Y is a Los Angeles based Polish record producer, composer, multi instrumentalist and mixing engineer.
-Originally born in Warsaw, Michael has been producing and collaborating with artists around the globe for almost a decade.
+Michael Nocny, also known as N.O.C.N.Y is a Los Angeles based record producer, composer, multi instrumentalist and mixing engineer.
+Originally born in Warsaw, Poland, Michael has been producing and collaborating with artists around the globe for almost a decade.
 He has multiple hit records on charts, has worked with Grammy Award winning artists and has established himself as a “genre bending” music producer.

 “If you would like to know a little bit about me and my workflow, please read this short interview below”

 - Q: What was your career path?
 How long have you been doing this?

 - A: I started playing piano when I was about 12 years old and really quickly got into it.
 Got my hands on the first DAW (Sonar Cakewalk I believe) in the studio environment when I was 17.
 But that was just studying and having fun.
-I would say I’ve been doing this professionally for more than 10 years now and been fortunate to work with some really amazing artists over the years.
-I had multiple songs on top of the charts, placements with major record labels and I have definitely grown a lot as a producer, especially after moving to California.
+I would say, I’ve been doing this professionally for more than 10 years now and been fortunate to work with some really amazing artists over the years.
+I had multiple songs on top of the charts, placements with major record labels and I have definitely grown a lot as a producer, especially after moving to Los Angeles.
 Being able to work with the best talent in the world is a dream come true.